DHTMLX/docs-spreadsheet/docs/loading_data.md

 {{note Please note that the import feature won't work in the Internet Explorer browser.}}

-dhtmlxSpreadSheet uses the WebAssembly-based library [Excel2Json](https://github.com/dhtmlx/excel2json) for import of data from Excel.
+DHTMLX Spreadsheet uses the WebAssembly-based library [Excel2Json](https://github.com/dhtmlx/excel2json) for import of data from Excel.
 So, to enable the possibility to load data from Excel into SpreadSheet, you need to:

 - install the **Excel2Json** library
-- specify the api/spreadsheet_importmodulepath_config.md option in the SpreadSheet configuration and set the path to the **worker.js** file in one of the two ways:
+- specify the [](api/spreadsheet_importmodulepath_config.md) option in the Spreadsheet configuration and set the path to the **worker.js** file in one of the two ways:
   - by providing a local path to the file on your computer, like: **"../libs/excel2json/1.0/worker.js"**
   - by providing a link to the file from CDN: **"https://cdn.dhtmlx.com/libs/excel2json/1.0/worker.js"**

 ~~~js
 var spreadsheet = new dhx.Spreadsheet(document.body, {